Batman (Jace Fox): I Am Batman

-Amidst the killing of Tanya Fox's assistant, Lucius Fox came home to New York City.
-After a period of turmoil involving his biological mother Elena Aiko being kidnapped, and the circumstances of Jace's birth coming to light, the Fox Family was fractured.
-Despite this, Tiffany became an official partner of Batman's, and Hadiyah came into her own as the hero Nobody.
+Amidst the killing of Tanya Fox's assistant, Lucius Fox comes home to New York City.
+After a period of turmoil involving his biological mother Elena Aiko being kidnapped, and the circumstances of Jace's birth coming to light, the Fox family is fractured.
+Despite this, Tiffany becomes an official partner of Batman's, and Hadiyah comes into her own as the hero Nobody.